 So, the other day my sister freaked out a little on Facebook.
-She was upset due to a post at Forbes where a woman blogger, in my sister’s words, “Bashes buying pink products to support breast cancer“.
+She was upset due to an article at Forbes where a writer, in my sister’s words, “Bashes buying pink products to support breast cancer“.
 That’s true.
-This blogger was pretty much bashing pink products.
-Said blogger notes…
+This writer was pretty much bashing pink products…

 “Breast cancer awareness month has bugged me for years–I imagine the cheap plastic factories overseas churning out all manner of things, rubbing their palms over how quickly American women open their wallets to anything pink or emblazoned with the Susan G Komen ribbon…